spatie/pdf-to-text/README.md

 ```

 By default the package will assume that the `pdftotext` is located at `/usr/bin/pdftotext`.
-If you're using the a different location pass the path to the binary in constructor
+If you're command is located at a different location pass its binary path to constructor

 ```php
 $text = (new Pdf('/custom/path/to/pdftotext'))
     ->setPdf('book.pdf')